Kfollen93/Mini-Reference-Guide/README.md

    </details>
           <details>
     <summary><b>Dependency Inversion Principle</b></summary>
   “Depend upon Abstractions.
 Do not depend upon concretions.”
+When abiding by the OCP and LSP, you would be inadvertently implementing this principle as well.
    </details>
  </details>